kawamanza/step-up/README.md

 # StepUp: a project to step up your projects

 StepUp is a tool to manage versioning.
 That means you can bump the version of your project, for example, from v3.0.11 to v4.0.0, check the current version, summarize all the history of versions in a changelog and more.

 StepUp is based on source control management features (i.e. tags, branches, commits, notes etc), so it doesn't need to keep files with the current version (but it supports it, if you want), it has visibility of all history of changes and versions (doesn't matter if they are spread in many different branches), which adds a variety of possibilities in terms of management, depending on your project needs.

-## Prerequisite
-Git version 1.7.1 and above.

 ## Installation

     gem install step-up

 ## First of all
-Have in mind that StepUp has only Git support for now (more to come soon!!), so any StepUp command must be performed inside a git repository path.
-With that said, run

-    stepup init

-It will create a file in your project called **.stepuprc**.
-We'll cover more about this in the next sections.
+Your installed git-scm version must be v1.7.1 or higher.

 ## The Basics

-### Current project version
+### Checking current project version

     stepup [version]